OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-08.md

 ## 1 Chronicles 8:25

-Iphdeiah, Penuel the sons of Shashak.
+Iphdeiah, and Penuel -sons of Shashak.

 ---